Knowledge base

 You cannot rename a redirection address after its creation.
 But to modify the list of redirection recipients, or resend a confirmation request, or delete the redirection email address:

-- Once on the redirection page:
+- Once on the redirections page:

 - Recipients who have not yet confirmed their addition are preceded by a gray icon.